Monash-FIT3170/2025W1-HansRoslinger/README.md

 - [PDF](https://github.com/Monash-FIT3170/2025W1-HansRoslinger/blob/main/Documentation/Handover%20Document.pdf)

 Please note that the markdown document may not render the images in the github `Preview` mode, however it does work on an IDE editing.
 Please refer to the PDF for a Handover Document with images.

+## License
+This repository is licensed under the MIT License.
+See `LICENSE`.